kevinwatson/rails-database-patterns-book/110-chapter-10.md

 ## Introduction

-ActiveRecord uses a library named Arel to define relationship behaviors between models and build queries to interact with the database.
-Arel is a relational algebra library which provides a domain specific language (DSL) to help developers write database agnostic code.
+ActiveRecord implements a library named Arel to define relationship behaviors between models and build queries to interact with the database.
+Arel provides a domain specific language (DSL) to help developers write database agnostic code.

+This allows Rails developers to write Ruby code to query and modify the database without knowing the specific implementation details of each SQL database (SQLite, MySQL, PostgreSQL, etc).
+Because of Arel, we can also write small, reusable code fragments that can be reused in our code base.
+As a simple example, `User.arel_table[:created_at].between(Date.today..Date.tomorrow)` could be wrapped in a method in the `User` model and reused in a scope, or wherever it is needed.
+This makes even more sense when we are able to combine small fragments into larger, more complicated statements which are still easy for developers to read.

 ## The Arel API